Elektrobit/corbos_scm/README.rst

    Note:
-     **Be aware that the following repo definiton just serves as an example and will most likely not be available in the exact same way on your custom OBS server.**
+     **Be aware that the following repo definiton just serves as an example and will most likely not be available in the exact same way on a custom OBS server.**

    .. code:: xml